 T oday’s marketplaces are better connected than ever before.
 Brands, customers, suppliers, partners, and even competitors have never known such immediate and direct access to one another.
-Thanks to the digital, social, and mobile landscapes, marketers have a real opportunity to understand their customers better and ultimately do more business through enhanced engagement.
+Thanks to the digital, social, and mobile landscapes, marketers have a real opportunity to understand their customers better and ultimately do more business through content marketing engagement and social media engagement.

 I often hear engagement referred to as something customers do with content or as something internal colleagues do when taking part in company events.
 We need to start thinking of engagement in the digital space as continuous interaction between brand and customer.
 I’ll present a couple of examples below to get you thinking and then examine some business practices I’ve observed vs. what I think might have yielded more effective results.